AuZanPs/Fitmatch-project/README.md

 ### Backend

 - Vercel serverless functions with TypeScript
-- Hugging Face API for AI features (in development)
+- Gemini AI API for AI features (in development)
 - Supabase for database, auth, and storage
 - Zod for input validation